sean-r-martin/draw-with-friends/README.md

-# React Boilerplate code
+# Draw with Friends

 #### Purpose:
-* boilerplate code for future React projects.
+* an online version of Pictionary.